DVMProject/dvmhost/README.md

 Please feel free to reach out to us for help, comments or otherwise, on our Discord: https://discord.gg/3pBe8xgrEz

+This project generates a few executables:
-The main executable program for this project is `dvmhost`, this is the host software that connects to the DVM modems (both repeater and hotspot).
-However, it is important to note this project will also contains the following:
+- `dvmhost` the main executable, this is the host software that connects to the DVM modems (both repeater and hotspot) and is the primary data processing application for digital modes.
+[See configuration](#dvmhost-configuration) to configure and calibrate.
+- `dvmfne` a network "core", this provides a central server for `dvmhost` instances to connect to and be networked with, allowing relay of traffic and other data between `dvmhost` instances and other `dvmfne` instances.
+[See configuration](#dvmfne-configuration) to configure.

-- `dvmcmd` a simple command-line utility to send remote control commands to a DVM host instance with REST API configured.
+- `dvmcmd` a simple command-line utility to send remote control commands to a `dvmhost` or `dvmfne` instance with REST API configured.
-- `dvmmon` a TUI utility that allows semi-realtime console-based monitoring of DVM host instances (this tool is only available when project wide TUI support is enabled!).
+- `dvmmon` a TUI utility that allows semi-realtime console-based monitoring of `dvmhost` instances (this tool is only available when project wide TUI support is enabled!).
-- `dvmfne` a conference bridge FNE.
-(See the [Conference Bridge FNE](#conference-bridge-fne) section below.)

 ## Building